Dawa1022/Sound-Memory/README.md

 - [x] Playback speeds up on each turn
 - [x] Computer picks a different pattern each time the game is played
 - [x] Player only loses after 3 mistakes (instead of on the first mistake)
-- [ ] Game button appearance change goes beyond color (e.g. add an image)
-- [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
-- [ ] User has a limited amount of time to enter their guess on each turn

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app!

 ## Video Walkthrough